Mary Frances Scott-Siddons

-Mary Frances Scott-Siddons (1844 – 8 November 1896), frequently referred to as Mrs. Scott-Siddons, was a British actor and dramatic reader.
+Mary Frances Scott-Siddons (1844 – 8 November 1896), frequently referred to as Mrs. Scott-Siddons, was a British actress and dramatic reader.
 Her paternal great-grandmother was Sarah Siddons.

-After a struggle, Scott-Siddons secured an engagement and made her professional debut at Nottingham, in 1866. as Portia in The Merchant of Venice.
-She was well received there and in Edinburgh, and in the following year, attained a great success as a Shakespearean reader in London, where in 1868 she played the part of Rosalind in As You Like It at the Theatre Royal Haymarket, and afterward appeared as Juliet, drawing immense audiences.
+After a struggle, Scott-Siddons secured an engagement and made her professional debut at Nottingham, in 1866 as Portia in The Merchant of Venice.
+She was well received there and in Edinburgh, and in the following year, attained a great success as a Shakespearean reader in London, where in 1867 she played the part of Rosalind in As You Like It at the Theatre Royal Haymarket, and afterward appeared as Juliet, drawing immense audiences.
 Her beauty and grace of person contributed more to her success than her histrionic talent, and though a spirited and thoroughly natural actress, she lacked the technical training and necessary vigor.
 In her readings she was more successful.

-She played in New York City in 1868, and was not well received, nor were her subsequent appearances in London successful.
-In 1872, she starred in the United States and Australia with mediocre success.
+She appeared in New York City in 1868, where one source states she "played successfully in a long line of characters. while others are critical of this and her subsequent appearances in London.
+In 1872, she starred in the United States and Australia with one report describing her "mediocre success."

 It was as a dramatic reader that Scott-Siddons achieved her greatest fame.
 Her work was characterized by vast intelligence and clearness of interpretation.
 Her utterance was rapid, and in a clear, musical voice of great flexibility of expression.
 In scenes, she made little attempt to differentiate characters by vocal changes; she gestured little.

 Early years and education

-Mary Frances Siddons was born in Bengal, India in 1844.
+Mary Frances Siddons was born in Bengal Presidency, British India in 1844.
 Her father was Capt.
 William Young Siddons, of the 65th Bengal Light Infantry.
 Her mother, Susan Mary Earle, was a daughter of Col. Earle, of the British army.
 Her paternal great-grandmother was Sarah Siddons.

 Upon the death of her father, her mother returned to England with her children, settling in Somersetshire, from whence she proceeded to Germany, her two daughters being educated in Bonn.
 It was here that she made her stage-debut in a German comedy, when she distinguished herself by her elocutionary ability.
 At the age of eleven years, she astonished her teachers and friends by her striking performance of a part in a French play, Esther.
 She became fascinated with the stage and was constantly acting in French and German plays, playing the most difficult roles in the dramas of Schiller, Racine, Molière and Corneille.
 Her performance of the young Mortimer in Friedrich Schiller's Mary Stuart exhibited so much ability as to induce one of the principals of her school to consult with Charles Kean as to the desirability of educating her for the stage.
 He, however, advised on account of her extreme youth that this be deferred for a few years.